 - Researcher 1 or 2

-Please note that PhD candidates are excluded.
-Support for their personal development is part of their contract and should be provided by their department.
+Please note that you cannot apply if you are a PhD candidate.
+Support for personal development is an important part of a PhD contract and should be provided by your department.

-The UT Incentive Fund can support any activity that could clearly help to strengthen the candidate’s CV, or to develop skills, which are necessary for taking the subsequent step in her career.
-Applications must specify how the proposal will contribute to the individual applicant’s development.
+The UT Incentive Fund can support any activity that could clearly help to strengthen your CV, or to develop skills, which could support you in taking the subsequent step in your career.
+Applications must specify how the proposal will contribute to your personal (career oriented) development.
 For example, some of the proposals that were accepted in the past have featured:

-- Travel and accommodation expenses for getting international experience and/or building an international network, e.g. conferences or research visits
+- Travel and accommodation expenses for getting international experience and/or building an international network, for instance via a research visit;

-It should be noted that the Incentive Fund does not provide grants for scientific studies.
+Please note that the Incentive Fund does not provide grants for scientific studies.
 Requests for equipment or data collection will not be considered.
+Also we do not cover conference visits, or other activities that are generally covered by the development budget of your department, or that are part of your regular work as a scientist or support staff member.

 Proposals should contain five parts: